 This is perhaps the most significant and nastiest inflammatory food of the lot.

 The body finds it very easy to absorb refined sugars (sugar that comes from sugar cane or sugar beets and is processed).
 They are broken down in the small intestine before rapidly entering the bloodstream.

 Once refined sugar is in the bloodstream, what happens?

 This triggers the sympathetic nervous system (commonly known as the fight or flight response), which in turn raises blood pressure and heart rate.
 It also releases pro-inflammatory cytokines throughout the body.
-The pancreas then swings into action, producing insulin (a pro-inflammatory hormone that promotes the formation of arachidonic acid, which are building blocks for pro-inflammatory cytokines).
+The pancreas then swings into action, producing insulin (a pro-inflammatory hormone that promotes the formation of arachidonic acid.
+This acid is one of the building blocks for pro-inflammatory cytokines, thereby perpetuating this cycle.
 In short, a snowball effect is created, and the more sugar consumed, the more inflamed the body will become.

 The picture worsens if a high-sugar diet includes protein and/or fat.
 This is because when sugar enters the bloodstream combined with proteins or fat, harmful compounds called Advanced Glycation End products (AGEs) form.
 Too many AGEs leads to oxidative stress and inflammation.